TWill120/RosenbluthVisualizer/README.md

 9. Call either plt.show() to display the graph or plt.savefig(“FILE NAME HERE . png”)

 If done properly, it should produce a plot with colored bands that overlap somewhere in the middle.
 The data fit should run through that overlap area.
 If not, something has gone wrong.
+See attached images for examples.